Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 To view the details of your API Service and its versions:

 1. Click an API service from the list.
-2. Choose a version from the **Version** dropdown menu.
+2. Choose a version from the **Version** drop-down menu.
 The most recent version is displayed by default.

 ![Service Details Page](/Images/central/ServiceDetailsPage.png)